kempoweroyj/openadr-test-vtn/README.md

 To run the application locally: `cargo shuttle run` - You will need rust and cargo installed.
 [Shuttle docs](https://docs.shuttle.rs/introduction/welcome)

+### Secrets and environment variables

+Shuttle passes secrets to the application at runtime using the `Secrets.toml file`.
+An example of required secrets is provided in the `Secrets.example.toml` file.

 ## Test flow examples

-None of these test cases are currently implemented, but could be configured for the OpenADR 3.0 API Automated tests in the future.
+Following are example test flows that can be implemented using the Test VTN and a production VEN to test OpenADR 3.0 functionality and behavior.

 ### VEN Polling

-1. ChargEye OpenADR 3.0 polls the VTN for events with no active events.
+1. OpenADR 3.0 VEN polls the VTN for events with no active events.
     - Authentication token fetched from the `/auth` endpoint.
-    - ChargEye OpenADR 3.0 polls the VTN for events - `GET /events`.
+    - OpenADR 3.0 VEN polls the VTN for events - `GET /events`.
-    - ChargEye OpenADR 3.0 receives the event list with no active events.
+    - OpenADR 3.0 VEN receives the event list with no active events.
-    - ChargEye OpenADR 3.0 processes the events.
+    - OpenADR 3.0 VEN processes the events.
-    - Lack of active events results in no action taken by ChargEye OpenADR 3.0.
+    - Lack of active events results in no action taken by OpenADR 3.0 VEN.
-2. ChargEye OpenADR 3.0 polls the VTN for events with an active event.
+2. OpenADR 3.0 VEN polls the VTN for events with an active event.
     - Virtual Charger set up to charge.
     - Automated test suite generates an event with a start time in the future.
         - `POST /admin/trigger/event` with desired parameters
     - Authentication token fetched from the `/auth` endpoint.
-    - ChargEye OpenADR 3.0 polls the VTN for events - `GET /events`.
+    - OpenADR 3.0 VEN polls the VTN for events - `GET /events`.
-    - ChargEye OpenADR 3.0 receives the event list with an active event.
+    - OpenADR 3.0 VEN receives the event list with an active event.
-    - ChargEye OpenADR 3.0 processes the events.
+    - OpenADR 3.0 VEN processes the events.
-    - Virtual charger monitored to ensure application of event limits.
+    - Assets monitored to ensure completion of event.

 ### VEN Subscription

-1. ChargEye OpenADR 3.0 creates a subscription and receives event.
+1. OpenADR 3.0 VEN creates a subscription and receives event.
 (PUSH method of receiving events)
     - Virtual charger set up to charge.
     - A subscription object is created with desired parameters.
         - Intended to mimic frontend subscription creation.
-    - ChargEye OpenADR 3.0 attempts to register the subscription with the VTN - `POST /subscription`.
+    - OpenADR 3.0 VEN attempts to register the subscription with the VTN - `POST /subscription`.
-    - ChargEye OpenADR 3.0 receives a successful response.
+    - OpenADR 3.0 VEN receives a successful response.
     - A subscription event is triggered by the VTN - `POST /admin/trigger/subscription/{id}`.
-    - ChargEye OpenADR 3.0 receives the event and processes it.
+    - OpenADR 3.0 VEN receives the event and processes it.
-    - Virtual charger monitored to ensure application of event limits.
+    - Assets monitored to ensure completion of event.
 2. Refreshing access token of an already created subscription
     - Virtual charger set up to charge
     - Create initial subscription in test VTN - `POST /admin/trigger/initial_subscription`
-    - ChargEye OpenADR 3.0 fetches subscription from VTN - `GET /subscription/test`
+    - OpenADR 3.0 VEN fetches subscription from VTN - `GET /subscription/test`
-    - ChargEye OpenADR 3.0 refreshes the access token of the subscription and updates the VTN record - `PUT /subscription/test`
+    - OpenADR 3.0 VEN refreshes the access token of the subscription and updates the VTN record - `PUT /subscription/test`
     - New event is triggered by the VTN - `POST /admin/trigger/subscription/{id}`
-    - ChargEye OpenADR 3.0 receives the event and processes it.
-    - Virtual charger monitored to ensure application of event limits.
+    - Assets monitored to ensure completion of event.

 ## Tech

 The application is built with [axum](https://github.com/tokio-rs/axum) as the main framework and deployed with [Shuttle.rs](https://www.shuttle.rs/).
-It's very much a quick and dirty proof of concept intended to gauge the viability of building a VTN to test OpenADR 3.0 services without having to rely on 3rd party VTN's or real VTN logic.